Jackknife1/riotapi-mysql/README.md

 ## My Workflow Process
 - First i focused on fetching data from riot dev api [Riot Developer](https://developer.riotgames.com).
 I created requests for all the data I needed and lastly created statements to check specific conditions or to ad data based on specific parameters

-- Second step was setting up mysql server and accesing server on mysql workbench app.
+- Second step was setting up mysql server and accessing server on mysql workbench.
 If you have windows as operatng system and want to see a step by step proccess of setting up your mysql server and mysql workbench watch this tutorial
   [How to Install MySQL on Windows by Database Star](https://youtu.be/2om3byn2lxs?si=S6or78IJIlKCKr7i)

 - Third step was creating a mysql database, table and colunms for api data [mysql.md](mysql_tutorial.md)